Compiler & Pipeline

 MLIR Module Construction: Kernel body is traced into

-gpu,arith,scf,memref, andflydialect ops.Fly Pass Pipeline: The module is lowered through a series of MLIR passes:
+fly,gpu,arith,scf,memref, andvectordialect ops.Fly Pass Pipeline: The module is lowered through three pass stages, defined in

 Cached Artifact: The compiled binary is cached to disk (